Abidin Dino: Paris days

 Within a short time, the home of Guzin and Abidin Dino in Paris became the haunt of many famous artists and writers.
 The couple first moved into the studio on the top floor of Max Ernst's apartment on the quay of Saint-Michel, and later to a small flat in L'Eure.

 Their foreign and Turkish friends, including Nazım Hikmet, Yaşar Kemal, Ahmet Hamdi Tanpinar and Melih Cevdet, found the opportunity to meet one another at the Dino’s home.
 The Dinos were also always ready with a helping hand for young Turkish painters and students in Paris, introducing them to world-famous masters, and assisting them to get established.

 For eight years from 1954, Abidin Dino participated in the "Salon de Mai" exhibitions in Paris, while Guzin Dino produced programmes for Radio France, taught Turkish at the Oriental Languages Department of the Sorbonne, and did French translations of Turkish literature.

+Abidin Dino died in the Villejuif Hospital in Paris on 7 December 1993, at the age of 80.
+His body was brought to Istanbul and buried in the Aşiyan Cemetery.